Yato0226/MC-bot/README.md

 -   `setspawn`: Sets the bot's spawn point to the nearest bed.
 -   `whitelist <add|remove> <player_name>`: Manages players who the bot will not attack.
 -   `quit` or `exit`: Disconnects the bot.

+## Dependencies

+This project relies on several `mineflayer` plugins and other Node.js packages:

+-   `mineflayer`: The core library for creating Minecraft bots.
+-   `@miner-org/mineflayer-baritone`: For advanced pathfinding.
+-   `mineflayer-armor-manager`: For automatic armor management.
+-   `mineflayer-collectblock`: For collecting blocks.
+-   `mineflayer-pathfinder`: For pathfinding capabilities.
+-   `mineflayer-pvp`: For player-versus-player and player-versus-mob combat.
+-   `mineflayer-tool`: For automatic tool selection.
+-   `mineflayer-web-inventory`: For a web-based inventory viewer.
+-   `prismarine-viewer`: To view the bot's perspective in a web browser.
+-   `minecrafthawkeye`: For advanced combat targeting.
+-   `dotenv`: To manage environment variables.
+-   `chalk`: For colored console output.
+-   `node-fetch`: For making HTTP requests (used for Ollama API).

+## Contributing

+Feel free to contribute to this project by submitting issues or pull requests.

+## License

+This project is licensed under the ISC License.